mlegghl/hl-sfdc/README.md

 Make sure this is committed and tagged!

-1. Create a new version: `sfdx package:version:create -c --package "Help Lightning" --installation-key-bypass --definition-file config/project-scratch-def.json -v ISV --wait 10`
+1. Create a new version: `sf package version create -c --package "Help Lightning" --installation-key-bypass --definition-file config/project-scratch-def.json -v ISV --wait 10`
 1. A URL will be generated.
 You can test this in another Salesforce environment (not the ISV environment!).
 This can also be given to customers for testing!
-1. Run a report to verify things (Note the `-` between the version and patch) `sfdx force:package:version:report --package "Help Lightning@3.4.0-1" -v ISV`
+1. Run a report to verify things (Note the `-` between the version and patch) `sf force package version report --package "Help Lightning@3.4.0-1" -v ISV`
 1. Promote the package.
-This makes it available to be submitted to the App Store `sfdx force:package:version:promote --package "Help Lightning@3.4.0-1" -v ISV`
+This makes it available to be submitted to the App Store `sf force package version promote --package "Help Lightning@3.4.0-1" -v ISV`
 1. If you forget the URL, you can use the `Subscriber Package Version Id` from the report, and append it to `https://login.salesforce.com/packaging/installPackage.apexp?p0=04t8X000000sxx1QAA`